 |

-Since then I have also pursued my interests in fine art, graphic design, literature, long distance running (5K to marathons) and swimming.
+Since then I have also pursued other interests in fine art, graphic design, literature, long distance running (5K to marathons) and swimming.

 This web site is my gift to the chess world.
 Feel free to browse.
 You may download any PDF files, PGN game collections, or wallpapers you may find on this website.
 Enjoy it!
 It's free, non-polluting, non-fattening, and we use only the best electrons on our website.